Opinion guest column

 27

-techgeek about 12 years ago
+techgeek over 12 years ago

 She gave back to MIT more than you know.
 This letter has been going viral among recent MIT graduates and rekindled a lot of pride and nostalgia.
 She reminded us that we should be proud of our openness, and showed outsiders what the institute is really about (beyond being a good engineering school).
 I had dinner tonight with an uncle (MIT '58), and he said that he will be donating more money to MIT this year because of this touching letter.
 Sad that you can't see how powerful a simple letter can be.